The dream is dead: Johnson election triumph breaks UK 'remainer' hearts

 “I am distraught, and like everyone else in the remain community wish we had more competent representation,” said Mike Galsworthy, an anti-Brexit campaigner, who was sipping a whisky before going to bed after seeing the exit polls come in.

-The 2016 referendum on EU membership has been the most polarizing issue in recent British history, crystallising divisions between cities and towns, young and old, the winners of globalisation and those left behind.
+The 2016 referendum on EU membership has been the most polarizing issue in recent British history, crystallising divisions between cities and towns, young and old, the winners of globalization and those left behind.

 For many pro-Europeans in Britain, another referendum represented the best chance of ending the turmoil and political paralysis.
 If they had united into a single political force, they may have stood a chance of overturning the result.